sksq96/dress-your-pet/poncho.md

-Dress the animal in a south american poncho
+Fit a south american poncho to the animal as it is.
+Keep everything else same as original